-This letter presents an analysis of particle acceleration in a model of the complex magnetic field environment in the flaring solar corona.
+This Letter presents an analysis of particle acceleration in a model of the complex magnetic field environment in the flaring solar corona.
 A slender flux tube, initially in hydrodynamic equilibrium, is stressed by random photospheric motions.
-A 3-D MHD code is used to follow the stochastic development of transient current sheets.
+A three-dimensional MHD code is used to follow the stochastic development of transient current sheets.
 These processes generate a highly fragmented electric field, through which particles are tracked using a relativistic test particle code.
-It is shown that both ions and electrons are accelerated readily to relativistic energies in times of order 10^{-2} s for electrons and 10^{-1} for protons forming power law distributions in energy.
+It is shown that both ions and electrons are accelerated readily to relativistic energies in times of order 10^{-2} s for electrons and 10^{-1} s for protons forming power-law distributions in energy.

-Subject headings: Particle acceleration -solar flares- MHD
+Subject headings: acceleration of particles - Sun: flares

-1. Introduction
+1. INTRODUCTION

-Understanding how particles are accelerated in solar flares is a major scientific challenge due to both the large number of accelerated particles ($\sim 10^{38}$ electrons/sec) and the impulsive nature which implies high efficiency for the acceleration mechanism(s).
+Understanding how particles are accelerated in solar flares is a major scientific challenge due to both the large number of accelerated particles ($\sim 10^{38}$ electrons s-1) and their impulsive nature, which implies high efficiency for the acceleration mechanism(s).

-Recent observations from the Ramaty High Energy Solar Spectroscopic Imager (RHESSI) spacecraft have demonstrated unambiguously that between 10% and 50% of energy release in solar flares ends up in high energy electrons.
-To this must be added an unknown, but probably significant, level of energization of protons and other ions (e.g. Miller et al. 1997).
-RHESSI results have also demonstrated that photon spectra have a power-law energy spectrum extending over a few decades consisting of either a single or double power law, combined
+Recent observations from the Ramaty High-Energy Solar Spectroscopic Imager (RHESSI) spacecraft have demonstrated unambiguously that between 10% and 50% of energy release in solar flares ends up in high-energy electrons.
+To this must be added an unknown, but probably significant, level of energization of protons and other ions (e.g., Miller et al. 1997).
+RHESSI results have also demonstrated that photon spectra have a power-law energy spectrum extending over a few decades consisting of either a single or double power law, combined in many cases with a thermal part.
+One conclusion is that the scaleless powerlaw spectra are more consistent with particle acceleration at multiple small sites rather than at a single large one (e.g., Lin et al. 2003).